Outstanding payload and towing capacity from this surprisingly refined pickup

 SsangYong Musso security

-The Musso's tailgate locks with the remote central locking, and if specified, the optional luxury hardtop also locks on the fob, saving a lot of faffing with keys.
+The Musso's tailgate locks with the remote central locking, and if specified, the optional luxury hardtop also locks on the fob.
+This saves a lot of faffing with keys, and isn't always the case with rival pickups.

 Better yet, every version comes fitted with an immobiliser and a perimeter alarm system as standard.